 This course covers probability laws and the interpretation of numerical data, probability distributions and probability densities, functions of random variables, joint distributions, characteristic functions, inferences concerning mean and variance, tests of hypotheses, linear regression, and time series analysis.
 Engineering applications are emphasized and statistical computer packages are used extensively.
-Credit will be granted for only one of STAT 224, STAT 101, STAT 231, PSYC 292(290).
+Credit will be granted for only one of STAT 224, STAT 101, STAT 231, or PSYC 292(290).
 Cross-listed as ENGR 224.
 Prerequisite: ENGR 122 or MATH 122.
 Three credits and two-hour problem session.

-Statistics for Students in the Sciences
+231 Statistics for Students in the Sciences

 Topics include descriptive statistics; data collection, tabulation, and presentation; measures of central tendency and variability; elementary probability; binomial, normal and chi-square distributions; parameter estimation and tests of hypotheses; linear regression and correlation.
 Students will learn about statistical significance and the communication of statistical evidence, and be introduced to a statistics computer package.
-Credit will be granted for only one of STAT 231, STAT 101, STAT 224, PSYC 292 (290).
+Credit will be granted for only one of STAT 231, STAT 101, STAT 224, or PSYC 292 (290).
 Prerequisite: MATH 107 or 127 or 122.
 Three credits and a one-hour lab.

-Survey Sampling Design
+311 Survey Sampling Design

 Topics include simple random sampling, stratified sampling, systematic sampling, cluster sampling, multi-stage sampling, bootstrap samples.
 Prerequisite: STAT 101 or 224 or 231.
 Three credits and a one-hour lab.
-Offered 2020-2021 and in alternate years.
+Not offered 2021-2022; next offered 2022-2023.